itsbinay/HKUST-Robotics-SoftwareTut-2019/Tutorial 2 - PWM/Tutorial 2 Notes and Classwork.md

 We recommend creating helper functions to deal with a motors pwm and direction pin as one

-1. Initialize the motor port and timer with a PWM Frequency of 5kHz and a suitable Timer frequency *[5pts]*
+1. Initialize the motor port and timer with a PWM Frequency of 5kHz and a suitable Prescaler frequency *[5pts]*
 2. Each time BUTTON1 is pressed, increase duty cycle by 10%, and each time BUTTON2 is pressed, decrease duty cycle by 10%, limiting to 0 and 100% *[10pts]*
 5. Extend the program to accept a duty cycle of -100% to 100%, such that -10% is equivalent to 10% duty cycle with a reverse direction. *[5pts]*
 6. Extend the program to work such that button presses change the final value just like the previous parts, but only changes the duty cycle at a rate of 10% per second.
 [10pts]